Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.

-The actions are displayed in a column view.
+The list displays all logs.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

   - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all actions in the list are selected.

   - *Type*
   Log level type.
 The different log level types are displayed in different colours.
 The following types are possible: